talal-alaamer/ProjectManagement/README.md

 - SQL Server Management Studio

 # Steps to run the project:
-•	Clone the repository.
+- Clone the repository.
-•	Run the two SQL scripts found in the “Credentials & Scripts” folder on SSMS.
+- Run the two SQL scripts found in the “Credentials & Scripts” folder on SSMS.
-•	Change the connection string to your database connection string in these destinations: o	ProjectManagement\appsettings.json o	ProjectManagementBusinessObjects\ProjectManagementDBContext.cs o	ProjectManagement\Areas\Identity\Data\IdentityContext.cs
+- Change the connection string to your database connection string in these destinations:
+1 ProjectManagement\appsettings.json
+2 ProjectManagementBusinessObjects\ProjectManagementDBContext.cs
+3 ProjectManagement\Areas\Identity\Data\IdentityContext.cs
-•	Use the credentials provided in the “Credentials & Scripts” folder to access the website and see the sample data.
+-	Use the credentials provided in the “Credentials & Scripts” folder to access the website and see the sample data.
 Or optionally, register your own account.